MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-automatically-accept-a-meeting-request.md

 - csharp
 ---

-# How to: Automatically Accept a Meeting Request
+# Automatically Accept a Meeting Request

 This example shows how to use the [Respond(OlMeetingResponse, Object, Object)](https://msdn.microsoft.com/en-us/library/bb647086\(v=office.15\)) method to automatically accept a meeting request.